-- (7a) Article 12 is amended as follows: - (a) In paragraph 2, the introductory wording is replaced by the following:
+(8) in Article 12(2), the introductory wording is replaced by the following:

-'The notification to the issuer shall be effected promptly, but not later than four trading days [...] after the date on which the shareholder, or the natural person or legal person referred to in Article 10,';
+'The notification to the issuer shall be effected promptly, but not later than four trading days after the date on which the shareholder, or the natural person or legal person referred to in Article 10,';

-- (8) Article 13 is amended as follows: - (a) Paragraph 1 is replaced by the following: - "1.
-The notification requirements laid down in Article 9 shall also apply to a natural person or legal entity who holds, directly or indirectly: - (a) financial instruments that, on maturity, give the holder, under a formal agreement, either the unconditional right to acquire or the discretion as to his right to acquire, shares to which voting rights are attached, already issued, of an issuer whose shares are admitted to trading on a regulated market;

-(b) financial instruments which are not included in point (a) but which are referenced to shares referred to in that point and with economic effect similar to financial instruments referred to in that point, whether they give right to a physical settlement or not.
+- (9) Article 13 is amended as follows: - (a) paragraph 1 is replaced by the following: - '1.
+The notification requirements laid down in Article 9 shall also apply to a natural person or legal entity who holds, directly or indirectly: - (a) financial instruments that, on maturity, give the holder, under a formal agreement, either the unconditional right to acquire or the discretion as to his right to acquire, shares to which voting rights are attached, already issued, of an issuer whose shares are admitted to trading on a regulated market; - (b) financial instruments which are not included in point (a) but which are referenced to shares referred to in that point and with economic effect similar to that of the financial instruments referred to in that point, whether or not they confer a right to a physical settlement.

-The notification required shall include the breakdown by type of financial instruments held according to point (a) and financial instruments held according to point (b), distinguishing between the financial instruments which give right to a physical settlement and the financial instruments which give right to a cash settlement."
+The notification required shall include the breakdown by type of financial instruments held in accordance with point (a)-and financial instruments held in accordance with point (b) of that subparagraph, distinguishing between the financial instruments which confer a right to a physical settlement and the financial instruments which confer a right to a cash settlement.';

-(b) The following paragraphs are inserted:
+- (b) the following paragraphs-are inserted: - '1a.

-'la.
 The number of voting rights shall be calculated by reference to the full notional amount of shares underlying the financial instrument except where the financial instrument provides exclusively for a cash settlement, in which case the number of voting rights shall be calculated on a 'delta-adjusted' basis, by multiplying the notional amount of underlying shares by the delta of the instrument.
 For this purpose, the holder shall aggregate and notify all financial instruments relating to the same underlying issuer.
 Only long positions shall be taken into account for the calculation of voting rights.
 Long positions shall not be netted with short positions relating to the same underlying issuer.